 - Since this is a slightly simplified deck building game, adults who are used to playing games like Marvel Legendary or Shadowrun: Crossfire might not like this one too much unless they are huge Harry Potter fans.
 We can’t hold that against the designers too much, though, since it was made to be a family game.

 If you’re a Harry Potter fan, you simply have to get Harry Potter: Hogwarts Battle.
-It’s easily the best Harry Potter game out there today because it has all of the characters people of all ages enjoy it.
+In our collective opinion, it’s easily the best Harry Potter game out there today because it has all of the characters people of all ages enjoy it.

 Harry Potter: Hogwarts Battle Links